liutkwilliam/portfolio2025/README.md

 # Usage

 You may use this repository as a starting point.
 Please do not reuse, republish any content I wrote as your own work without my authorisation.

+# Acknowledgement and credits

+This repository contains original code from the Hugo Theme - [PaperMod](https://adityatelange.github.io/hugo-PaperMod/) for the website layouts and template.